jcos201/jcos201/README.md

 I'm currently working as a frontend developer helping create platforms for teachers and students making it easier for students to learn new concepts and teachers to engage with their students.

-I've created a portfolio which you can see by clicking [here](https://www.cossi.dev/).
-You can also view my LinkedIn page [here](https://www.linkedin.com/in/jorge-cossi/).
+You can view my LinkedIn page [here](https://www.linkedin.com/in/jorge-cossi/).

 Looking forward to creating more interesting applications and solutions for internet users.